crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that prevented parameter placeholders from being resolved when creating a view.
+A view definition like ``CREATE VIEW v1 AS SELECT ?`` would get stored without the ``?`` being resolved to the actual parameter value, causing queries on the view to fail and also breaking ``information_schema.views``.

 - Fixed an issue that will prevent CrateDB from bootstrapping when running on java 8 and a javaagent is specificed using ``JAVA_OPTS`` or ``CRATE_JAVA_OPTS``.